One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 It's all about location.

-Many cats also don't like their water to smell like their food, which can happen if the bowls are too close together.
+Many cats also don't like their water to smell like their food, which can happen if the water and food bowls are too close together.

 New is always better than old.

-The longer the water bowl sits out, the more dirt, dust, and bacteria will accumulate on the surface of the water as well as in it.
+The longer your cat's water bowl sits out, the more dirt, dust, and bacteria will accumulate on the surface of the water as well as in it.
 This is especially true for cats that enjoy playing with the water in their water bowls.

 There's not enough water (or there's too much).